-Tick bite causes 3 diseases in elderly woman
+Single tick bite leads to 3 diseases in elderly woman

-In their article “Triple Tick Attack,” doctors describe the case of a 74-year-old woman living in Connecticut who developed 3 infectious diseases as the result of a tick bite.
-While Lyme disease is the most common tick-borne illness, ticks can transmit other bacteria, causing various “co-infections,” which can be difficult to diagnose.
+In their article “Triple Tick Attack,” doctors describe the case of a 74-year-old woman living in Connecticut who developed three tick-borne diseases as the result of a single tick bite.
+While Lyme disease is the most common tick-borne illness, ticks can transmit other bacterium, causing various “co-infections,” which can be difficult to diagnose.

-According to Kumar and colleagues, the woman was an avid gardener, who had a history of COPD (chronic obstructive pulmonary disease) and high blood pressure.
+The woman was an avid gardener who had a history of COPD (chronic obstructive pulmonary disease) and high blood pressure.
 She was admitted to the hospital with dyspnea, fatigue, and a cough productive of yellowish mucoid sputum.

-1) Babesia − A tiny parasite that infects the red blood cells.
+1) Babesia − This tick-borne disease is caused by a tiny parasite that infects the red blood cells.

 “A peripheral blood smear revealed the presence of intracytoplasmic parasites consistent with Babesia,” writes Kumar.
 Consequently, the woman was started on azithromycin and atovaquone.